c4spar/cliffy-manual/prompt/types/index.md

 You can set a default value with the `default` option.
 The type depends on the prompt type.

+### Hide default value

+By default the default value is displayed in the prompt.
+To hide the default value, you can set the `hideDefault` option to `true`.

 ### Transform displayed value

 The `transform` callback option lets you transform the value to display.
 The